 In retrospect, my goal of raising awareness was obviously backwards: I learned far more than I taught.
 I saw that climate change is just one of many challenges facing humanity.
-It's less urgent than ongoing conflicts or the daily poverty facing people across the globe.
+In many ways, it's less urgent than ongoing conflicts or the daily poverty experienced by people across the globe.
 And it isn't something that we should solve by restricting development.
 Most people in the world rightfully want more, not less.
 Climate change, though, is real, and my trip gave me a visceral sense of what is at risk—unique ecosystems, coastline settlements, and the livelihoods of countless people.
-And while people will probably survive its consequences, we will regret not taking major action.
-We share the earth with seven billion people—many of who are just a bike ride away—and we have a choice in how we manage it.
+And while humanity will probably survive its consequences, we will regret not taking action.

 At the border with Mexico, though, just a month into my ride, none of these thoughts were on my mind.
 I didn't know what lay ahead or how it would affect me.
 I was just excited that the adventure was here, and that I was about to cross into Latin America.
 I didn't know my exact route, or who I would meet, or how I'd raise awareness; I only knew that I'd ride south for months on end, until I ran out of road.
 I took a deep breath, inhaling the crisp December desert air, and pedaled toward the frontier.